tradinghours/docs.tradinghours.com/src/3.x/api-details.md

 ## Rate Limits

 The API has rate limits to ensure system resources are available to all customers and to prevent excessive API usage.
-If you exceed the rate limit, you will receive an error message `419: Too many requests`.
+If you exceed the rate limit, you will receive an error message `429: Too many requests`.

 The rate limit is **not** intended to restrict access.
-Rate limits can be increased for Enterprise licensees.
+Rate limits can be increased for Enterprise clients.
 [Contact support](https://www.tradinghours.com/contact) to increase your rate limit.

 ::: tip Tip
 You can always check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` response headers to see how many requests you have left.